Elements of Sequential Monte Carlo

 Unlike in the standard \gls{SMC} algorithm, the normalization constant estimate for \gls{CSMC} based on the product of the average weights is biased.
 We restate the normalization constant estimate below:

 Because we condition on a reference trajectory, this normalization constant estimate has different properties than does the \gls{SMC} estimate.
-However, it is still consistent, converging almost surely to $\Z_\Tm$ as the number of particles tend to infinity.
+However, it is still consistent, converging almost surely to $\Z_\Tm$ as the number of particles tends to infinity.

-While the above estimator is biased, interestingly the \gls{CSMC} inverse normalization constant estimate $\nicefrac{1}{\hatZ_\Tm}$ \emph{is unbiased}.
+While the above estimator is biased for a finite number of particles, interestingly the \gls{CSMC} inverse normalization constant estimate $\nicefrac{1}{\hatZ_\Tm}$ \emph{is unbiased}.
 We will see that this is particularly relevant for the inference evaluation methods that we will study in \cref{sec:evaluation}.
 The unbiasedness holds under the assumption that the reference trajectory is distributed according to the target distribution $\xp_{1:\Tm}' \sim \nmod_\Tm(\xp_{1:\Tm})$.
 This assumption relies on the Markov chain having already converged to its stationary distribution.
 However, in some applications it is possible to make use of \gls{CSMC} with the problem set up in such a way that this is always true.

 We formalize and prove the unbiasedness result in \cref{prop:csmc:unbiased}. \begin{proposition} Assuming that the retained particle $\xp_{1:\Tm}' \sim \nmod_\Tm(\xp_{1:\Tm})$, then the \gls{CSMC} inverse normalization constant estimate $\frac{1}{\hatZ_\Tm}$ is non-negative and unbiased